kubernetes-study-guide/Kubernetes-Study-Guide/08_networking_basics/networking_basics.md

 </html>
 ```

 However we can't rely on IP addresses because they are prone to changing, e.g. when a pod is rebuilt.
 So hard coding ip addresses in various places is not an option.
-The conventional to address this problem is giving each pod a human-readable dns name, which is kept up to date dynamically, that's where kube-dns comes to the rescue
+The conventional way address this problem is giving each pod a human-readable dns name, which is kept up to date dynamically, that's where kube-dns comes to the rescue

 ## DNS Service